projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 1) Use an offline tool (e.g. **iasl**) to parse the Px/Cx data and hard-code to a CPU state table in the Hypervisor.
 The Hypervisor loads the data after the system boots.
-2) Before User VM launching, the Device mode queries the Px/Cx data from the Service VM HSM via ioctl interface.
+2) Before User VM launching, the Device model queries the Px/Cx data from the Service VM HSM via ioctl interface.
 3) HSM transmits the query request to the Hypervisor by hypercall.
 4) The Hypervisor returns the Px/Cx data.